CI-Dominik/pp4-paw-pity/README.md

 ![Screenshot of the Hints & Comments](docs/features/hints-comments.jpg)

 ## Report a Comment
-* A form to report a comment for false information and rude behaviour.
+* A form to report a comment for false information and rude behavior.

 <br>